Making a link shortener with Astro DB

 }

-I also make sure to handle errors (wrapping stuff in try-catch) and return a 5xx response if things go wrong, but I don’t show that here.
+In the actual production version of this code snippet I make sure to handle errors (wrapping stuff in try-catch) and return a 5xx response if things go wrong.

 Redirecting